NomicFoundation/hardhat/docs/getting-started/README.md

 Greeter deployed to: 0x7c2C195CD6D34B8F845992d380aADB2730bB9C6F
 ```

 Congrats!
-You have created a project, ran a Buidler task, compiled a smart contract, installed a Waffle integration plugin, wrote and ran a test using the Waffle and ethers.js plugin, and deployed a contract.
+You have created a project, ran a Buidler task, compiled a smart contract, installed a Waffle integration plugin, wrote and ran a test using the Waffle and ethers.js plugins, and deployed a contract.

 For any questions or feedback you may have, you can find us in the [Buidler Support Telegram group](http://t.me/BuidlerSupport).